Full-Frame vs. Pocket Window Installation

 Reviewed by Bryan Baeumler

-When it comes to replacing windows, homeowners are often faced with a critical decision: full-frame or pocket window installation.
-Each method has its advantages and considerations, and understanding the differences between them can help you make an informed choice for your home improvement project.
+Windows are not just openings in the walls; they are the eyes of a house, bringing in natural light, framing views, and providing a connection to the outside world.
+When replacing windows, homeowners often face a critical decision: full-frame or pocket window installation.
+Each method has advantages and considerations, and understanding the differences can help you make an informed choice for your home improvement project.

 What Are the Two Types of Window Installation?